mountaintopsolutions/remote-fancontrol/README.md

 sudo systemctl start remote-fancontrol-client
 ```

-Note: The server and client should be installed on different machines - the server on the host controlling the fans, and the client on the VM monitoring temperatures.
+Note: The server and client should be installed on different machines - the server on the host controlling the fans, and the client on the VM monitoring device temperatures.

-## Usage
+## Configuration files & Manual Usage

 ### Host System (Server)